homam/service-workers-example/readme.md

-# Making almost every Web page work offline
+# Almost any web page can work offline

 I hope this post clarifies some tricks and techniques in Cache Storage and Service Worker APIs.